Venelin-Bekyarov/Programming-Basics-Book-Java-EN/chapter-06-nested-loops-exam-problems.md

 ## Exam Problems

-Let's solve several exam problems related to nested loops to practice what we have learned and to further develop our algorithmic thinking.
+Let's solve several nested loops related exam tasks to practice what we have learned so far and to develop our further algorithmic thinking.

 ## Problem: Drawing a Fort

 Write a program that reads from the console **an integer n** and draws **a fortress** with width **2 * n columns** and height **n rows** like the examples below.
-The left and right columns on the inside are with width **n / 2**.
+The left and right columns on the inside are **n / 2** wide.

 ### Input Data